We know these two.

 The process for taking in INformation is cognitive: though it requires attention, it usually doesn’t take superhuman effort.
 Bits are encoded, transmitted, received, and decoded in a logical way.
 After repetition and/or sufficient focus, the receiver can make sense of and retain the new INformation.

 Un/Luckily, INformation is never at a shortage nowadays.
 And we can’t get enough of it.
 We read, listen & collect ad infinitum.

-That said, INformation is useful only to the degree to which it is employed.
-If it isn’t, it’s still stored somewhere, but unseen in the observable universe – a facsimile.
+That said, INformation is useful only to the degree to which it is applied.
+If it isn’t, it’s still stored somewhere, but unseen in the observable universe – a latent facsimile.

 INformation leads to the illusion of change or improvement.
-Though IT may be collected in our minds, it doesn’t mean that WE are improving as individuals.
+Though IT may sit collected in our minds, it doesn’t mean that WE are improving as individuals.

-So, if INformation is useful only to the degree which it is applied, why do we display its ownership like a peacock flaunting his dance?
-Often that’s the ego taking center stage precisely because there’s no TRANSformation behind it.
-We spend time and energy on determining who’s right or better in order to feel consequential.
+So, if INformation is relevant only to the degree to which it is put to use, why do we display it like a prancing peacock?
+Often that’s the ego taking the stage precisely because there’s no TRANSformation behind it.
+We feel inconsequential INside and attempt to compensate OUTside by determining who’s right or better.

 TRANSformation is defined as “a thorough or dramatic change in form or appearance”.
 If INformation is acquired through a cognitive process, the basis for TRANSformation is a different ballpark.

 First, TRANSformation, at least in human terms, is not acquired by attention only; it is earned through application.
 It’s true that a lucky few have been through spontaneous combustion of the old and suddenly become a reorganized, upgraded version of what/who they were.
 But the rest of us need to put skin in the game first.